idugalic/micro-ecommerce/README.md

 For issuing tokens and authorize requests.

-## Security

-Spring Cloud Security offers a set of primitives for building secure applications and services with minimum fuss.
-A declarative model which can be heavily configured externally (or centrally) lends itself to the implementation of large systems of co-operating, remote components, usually with a central indentity management service.
-It is also extremely easy to use in a service platform like Cloud Foundry.
-Building on Spring Boot and Spring Security OAuth2 we can quickly create systems that implement common patterns like single sign on, token relay and token exchange.

 ## Backend Microservices

 While the backing services in the middle layer are still considered to be microservices, they solve a set of concerns that are purely operational and security-related.
 The business logic of this application sits almost entirely in our bottom layer.